 Recommended Text: S.R.S.
 Varadhan, Probability Theory (2001)

-MATH-GA.2931-001 Advanced Topics In Probability: Ising And Percolation Models
+MATH-GA.2931-001 Advanced Topics In Probability: Geometry And Spectrum Of Random Regular Graphs

 MATH-GA.3001-001 Geophysical Fluid Dynamics

 3 Points, Tuesdays, 9:00-10:50AM, Oliver Buhler